ax-sh/chrome-bookmark-organizer-extension/README.md

 # Chrome Bookmark Organizer Extension

-A prototype bookmark organizer built with WXT, React, and Tailwind CSS.
+A powerful Chrome extension that helps you organize and manage your bookmarks efficiently.
+Built with WXT, React, and Tailwind CSS, it provides an intuitive interface for searching, filtering, and managing your Chrome bookmarks.

 ## Project Links